Parma, Biblioteca Palatina, MS Parm. 1650

 Request Info

-Produced at the great Burgundian abbey of Cluny during an artistic golden age, the Parma Ildefonsus is an outstanding example of Romanesque book art.
-Lavishly decorated with a total of thirty-five narrative illuminations and several large interlace initials, and enhanced with gold, silver, and purple throughout, this codex was sent as a gift to Spain where it escaped the purging of the library of Cluny during the French Revolution.
-Remarkably well-preserved, the Parma Ildefonsus is a unique witness to scriptorial arts at one of the greatest monastic centers in Western Europe.
+Produced at the Benedictine monastery of Saints Peter and Paul at Cluny during its artistic golden age, the Parma Ildefonsus is an outstanding example of Romanesque book art.
+Lavishly decorated with twenty-five miniatures, ten portrait busts, and nine large painted initials and enhanced with gold, silver, and purple throughout, the codex was sent as a gift to Spain.
+Remarkably well-preserved, the Ildefonsus is a rare witness to manuscript art at one of Western Europe's most influential monastic centers.

-The main text of the manuscript is the De Virginitate Beatae Mariae, a treatise on the Virginity of Mary written by St. Ildefonsus, bishop of Toledo (ca. 607–667).
-Also included are two Lives of St. Ildefonsus, one composed by Julian and another by Cixila, both bishops of Toledo, and the mid-ninth-century colophon by the scribe Gomez for Bishop Godescalc of Le Puy.
+The manuscript's main text is the De virginitate beatae Mariae, a treatise on the virginity of Mary written by Saint Ildefonsus (d.
+667).
+Also included are two biographies of Saint Ildefonsus, one composed by Julian and another by Cixila, and a colophon copied from an earlier manuscript by the scribe Gómez for Godescalc, Bishop of Le Puy-en-Velay.

 A Jewel of Romanesque Illumination

-The decorative program of the Parma Ildefonsus is exceptionally extensive.
-It includes three full-page author portraits opening the texts of, respectively, Julian, Ildefonsus, and Gomez, and six full-page depictions of Ildefonsus praying, debating, or writing his treatise.
-Other illustrations include sixteen half-page vignettes and ten bust-length portraits of Old Testament prophets and patriarchs, and several interlace initials.
+The decorative program of the Parma Ildefonsus includes three full-page author portraits opening the texts of, respectively, Julian, Ildefonsus, and Gómez (fols.
+1v, 4v, and 102v), and six more full-page depictions of Ildefonsus.
+Other illustrations include sixteen smaller miniatures (including two of Ildefonsus), portrait busts of Old Testament prophets and patriarchs, and several interlace initials.

-Each page of the manuscript is enclosed in an elaborate frame of foliate or geometric motifs between gold, silver, and purple bands derived from the treasure-books made for Carolingian and Ottonian rulers.
-The majority of the illustrations were executed by an artist trained in an Ottonian tradition whose hand has been identified in an illumination from the fragmented Gradual of Cluny (Paris, BnF, MS lat.
+Each text page of the manuscript has an elaborate painted frame—many feature foliate or geometric motifs between gold, silver, and purple bands.
+Most of the illustrations were executed by an artist, dubbed the Ildefonsus Painter, whose work has been identified in a fragmentarily preserved gradual from Cluny (Paris, Bibliothèque nationale de France, MS lat.
 1087).
+His bold style reflects the heritage of Ottonian manuscript painting.

 Made by Monastic Hands

-A second hand, writing in Roman rustic capitals, is responsible for the rubrics and inscriptions.
-Nine large foliate initials in gold and silver on a purple ground, together with opening words written in gold majuscules, introduce the major divisions of the text.
-The text is adapted admirably to the varied format of the illuminations, pointing to collaboration between scribes and illuminators.
+Writing Rustic Capitals, a second scribe is responsible for the rubrics and inscriptions.
+Eight large foliate initials in gold and silver and one historiated initial, together with opening words written in gold majuscules, introduce the major divisions of the text.

-The manuscript was definitely in Spain by 1200, when it served as a model for a copy known to have been held at the Cathedral of Toledo in the 14thcentury (Madrid, Biblioteca Nacional, MS 10087).
-It was sold by Matteo Luigi Canonici to Paolo Maria Piciaudi, the first librarian of the Biblioteca Palatina, in 1765, and has remained in Parma since.
+The Parma manuscript was sold by Matteo Luigi Canonici (1727–1805) to Paolo Maria Piciaudi, the first librarian of the Biblioteca Palatina, in 1765, and has remained in Parma since.

 We have 1 facsimile edition of the manuscript "Parma Ildefonsus": De Virginitate Beatae Mariae facsimile edition, published by Il Bulino, edizioni d'arte, 2010